1. Dot’s Don’t Mean Anything:

 4. Filter out and watch for subscriptions:

 If you subscribe to a newsletter or any shopping website add a “+” sign and then any words into your Gmail address.
 It will still work normally.
-If your e-mail is [email protected], you could use the email address [email protected] sign up.
+If your e-mail is [email protected], you could use the email address [email protected] to sign up.
 You’ll still get your emails you subscribed.
 This way it will be easier for you to create filter rules for this and you will also know if the website you signed up to is giving your contact information out to anyone else.